Jai Shri Krishna (TV series)

-It is the remake of Ramanand Sagar's successful show Sri Krishna and was handled by Moti Sagar (son of Ramanand Sagar) of Sagar Pictures.
-It is based on Mahabharata, Harivamsa, Bhagavata Purana and the Vishnu Purana.
+It is the remake of Ramanand Sagar's successful show Sri Krishna and was handled by his son Moti Sagar of Sagar Pictures.
+It is based on Mahabharata, Harivamsa, Bhagavata Purana, and the Vishnu Purana.

 Plot

 Jai Shri Krishna tells the story of the Bhagavan Vishnu's avatar, Shree Krishna.
 The story takes place in India, covering cities like Gokhul, Mathura, Hastinapur, and Dawaraka.
 It shows the different leelas, or stories, of Shree Krishna from his birth, childhood, teenage years, and time as prince of Mathura and prince of Dwarka.

 The program touched on many different aspects of his life, through the retelling of the leelas, it is told that he was known as Makhan Chor (butter thief) and of his eternal friendship with Sudama as a good example of true friendship.
 Other aspects include some of his adventures, such as when he killed the demon queen Putana and tamed the venomous serpent Kaliya.
 Yet another amazing story was how as a little boy he showed the entire universe in his open mouth to his foster Mother, Yashoda.

-As a teenager he shared a divine relationship with Radha.
+As a teenager he shared a divine relationship with Radha who was considered a form of goddess lakshmi.
 His dance with the Gopis (milkmaids) of Vrindavana became known as the Rasa lila.
 Later, when he became a fully grown man, the series tells about how he slayed his evil uncle, Kans (although, in the actual tales, Krishna was much younger when he slayed his uncle – he may have been as young as 12 years old).

 After becoming a prince, Krishna married Rukmini, believed to be forms of the goddess Lakshmi, who is the consort of Vishnu.

 The series portrays Lord Shree Krishna as the perfect son, husband, brother, friend, king and lover of many.
 The show followed every aspect of Lord Krishna's life up until Lord Krishna's teenage years.